xxh/xxh/README.md

 ## Development
 🛠️ In the [xxh-dev](https://github.com/xonssh/xxh-dev) repo there is full [docker](https://www.docker.com/)ised environment for development, testing and contribution.
 The process of testing and development is orchestrated by `xde` tool and as easy as possible.

+## Spread the word
+If you like the idea of xxh help spread the word about xxh!
+Click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Python-powered%20shell%20wherever%20you%20go%20through%20the%20ssh&url=https%3A%2F%2Fgithub.com%2Fxonssh%2Fxxh&related=" target="_blank">tweet the link</a>!

 ## Thanks
 * @scopatz for https://github.com/xonsh/xonsh